wurthless-elektroniks/RGH1.3/readme.md

 Remember that the CPU is in its most unstable state in the 100 ms following the glitch pulse.
 Most boot attempts will fail with a Red or Red/Orange blink, although most of the time a Red blink is all you'll see on a failed attempt.

+These blink codes will help with tuning the glitch chip timings too.
+If the CPU isn't getting past CB_A, the timing is way off or the pulse width is too large.
+You want it so that CB_B consistently starts and runs HWINIT.

 Also there's error handling in which case you'll get an Orange Ring of Death.
 (It's orange to distinguish it from a normal RRoD.)
 Press SYNC and EJECT as usual to display the error code.